AriFordsham/GHCWiki/dependent-haskell/phase2.md

 ### Coercion holes

 As the constraint solver solves constraints, it generates *evidence*.
 For class constraints, this evidence takes the form of dictionaries that package the implementations of class methods.
 For equality constraints, this evidence takes the form of coercions.
 Because sometimes the solver has no place to bind evidence (like when we are kind-checking types, so there is no `let` or `case`), it stores coercion evidence in *coercion holes*.
 A coercion hole is a mutable cell, of type `IORef (Maybe Coercion)`.
 The cell starts out empty (`Nothing`) and then is filled in when the solver know how to build the coercion.

-These holes are used in coercions during type inference.
+These holes appear in coercions during type inference.
 When we're done type checking, coercion holes are zonked to be replaced by the coercion in the hole.
 All holes will be filled by the end -- otherwise, the program has a type error that we will have reported to the user.
 (There is special allowance for deferred type errors, which I won't describe here.)

 None of the above changes.
 However, currently, coercion holes are implemented with this definition, in TyCoRep:

 ```
-dataCoercionHole=CoercionHole{ ch_co_var ::CoVar, ch_ref    ::IORef(MaybeCoercion)}
+dataCoercion=...|CoHoleCoercionHoledataCoercionHole=CoercionHole{ ch_co_var ::CoVar, ch_ref    ::IORef(MaybeCoercion)}
 ```